 4.0 Overview of Legislation for LDM

 Within PNG, a number of legislation has applications to the LDM.
 These are listed here and at this stage these have not been reviewed thoroughly to identify gaps.
 There is the Mining Act 1992, the Mining (Safety) Act 1992, Environment Act 2000, Industrial Safety and Health and Welfare Act 1961.
-These legislations not exhaustive and those within the Investment Promotion Authority and Department of Health could be also applicable here.
+These legislations are not exhaustive and those within the Investment Promotion Authority and Department of Health could be also applicable here.

 For LDM to be meaningful to the resource owners and citizens of PNG, an appropriate policy will need to be put into place to safeguard and regulate activities which are currently overseen by foreign owned companies.
 This is minimal participation from the local community who receive only royalties from them.